Fallout 76 guide: tips and tricks, how to survive in Appalachia

 Fallout 76 guide

-Fallout 76’s public beta (or “Break-it Early Test Application”) began late on Tuesday 30th October for PC and is guaranteed for those who have pre-ordered the game at participating retailers.
+Set in the land of Appalachia, which is basically West Virginia and parts of it surrounding states, the region is a very mountainous one that has all sorts of weird and wonderful creatures based on the local folklore.
 Those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.
 You can check out some of our other guides for more specific information about the game’s more complex concepts:

 - Fallout 76 release date/system requirements – For all the updates regarding the Fallout 76 beta and release date, go here.